kube-rs/website/docs/controllers/optimization.md

 !!! note "Streaming List Alpha"

-    The [1.27 alpha streaming-lists feature](https://kubernetes.io/docs/reference/using-api/api-concepts/#streaming-lists) may change things up in the future, but this is [not currently](https://github.com/kube-rs/kube/issues/1209) supported by kube.
+    The [1.27 alpha streaming-lists feature](https://kubernetes.io/docs/reference/using-api/api-concepts/#streaming-lists) is [not currently](https://github.com/kube-rs/kube/issues/1254) supported by kube, but is a WIP.

 ## Reflector Optimization